rom42pla/WSIE_lab/README.md

 * **UML**, for the diagrams

 ## What's inside?
-* a **very simple web crawler** that scrapes pages starting from the seeds given until there are no more urls in the crawling frontier or an iterations cap is reached
+* a **very simple web crawler** that scrapes and saves pages starting from the seeds given until there are no more urls in the crawling frontier or an iterations cap is reached
 ![](imgs/SimpleCrawler.png)